h751410234/RemoteSensingTeacher/README.md

 ## Dataset Preparation
 Please construct the datasets following these steps:

 - Download the datasets from their sources.
+You can download the processed xView and DOTA1.0 datasets from this Baidu Netdisk [link](https://pan.baidu.com/s/1npJwmLD9lpf54R4OkH8bkw?pwd=41d0 ).

 - Convert the annotation files into COCO-format annotations.